What is a Cataract?

 How do I know if I may have a cataract?

-Cataracts cause alteration in your vision.
+Cataracts cause alterations in your vision.
 They do not cause pain, tearing, redness of your eyes, or irritation.
 They typically cause blurriness, haze, and/or increased problems with glare.
 Vision may be affected over a period of years or it may be months.
-Normally, the natural lens of the eye sits within the eye itself, so cataracts are diagnosed by your eye doctor when he/she examines your eye at the slit lamp, a special microscope for examining the eye.
+Normally, the natural lens of the eye sits within the eye itself, so cataracts are diagnosed by your eye doctor when they examine your eye at the slit lamp, a special microscope for examining the eye.
 Cataracts do not cause pain and most often develop slowly over time, gradually blurring your vision.
 You may not notice this decrease in vision at first, but it will become increasingly evident when trying to do daily activities.